openmrs/openmrs-esm-core/docs/advanced/translations.md

   (still on the client side, despite the name) and the microfrontend it wraps.
 - The microfrontend, which uses the `t` function or `<Trans>` component from react-i18next to produce rendered content.
 Upon each commit, [i18next-parser](https://github.com/i18next/i18next-parser) parses the microfrontend code and automatically extracts translation keys and strings into locale-specific translation files found in the `translations` directory of a microfrontend.

+## Language Detection

+The identify the currently used language the following steps are performed:

+1. Looking at the site's current query string (`lng`)
+2. Looking at the user's language preference placed on the `html` tag, which is synced with the backend
+3. Looking at the site's language preference stored in `localStorage` (key `i18nextLng`)
+4. Looking at the browser's language preference via `navigator` (trying properties such as `languages`, `userLanguage`, `language`)
+5. Falling back to English ("en")

+In any case changing the language on the fly is as simple as changing the `lang` attribute on the site's `documentElement`.